kirichk/hiring-telegrambot/README.md

-# PYTHON Telegram Bot for logistics
+# PYTHON Telegram Bot for hiring